FerretDB/FerretDB/website/blog/2022-09-20-how-to-contribute-to-open-source-2022.md

 ---
 slug: how-to-contribute-to-open-source-2022
-title: Hacktoberfest: How to be a Successful Open Source Contributor In 2022
+title: 'Hacktoberfest: How to be a Successful Open Source Contributor In 2022'
 author: Elena Grahovac
 description: Contributing to open source might seem daunting, but you can start your tech journey during Hacktoberfest 2022.
 image: /img/blog/hacktoberfest.jpg